Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption timescales

-is not linearly proportional to \ac{vpellet} unlike \ac{vfragment}.
-Hence, with increasing \ac{vpellet}, the ratio of $\acs{vfragment}/\overline{d}_{\textrm{frag}}$ increases exponentially.
-This may explain potential roll-over effects, observed for the 100\%~\ac{D2} injections reported before~\cite{Jachmich_2023_EPS, Jachmich_2024_EPS}.
-This is further supported by the observation of shorter \ac{pre-TQ} durations for injections with the $12.5^{\circ}$, rectangular shatter head, producing larger~\& faster fragments at higher \ac{vfragment}~\cite{Jachmich_2023_EPS, Jachmich_2024_EPS}.
-Additionally to this, we observed an apparent reversal of trends for the pre-TQ durations shown in~\fig{dt_vperp}: Below around 1.25\% neon, lower values of \ac{vperp} result in shorter pre-TQ durations, and above this value of \ac{fNe} this trend reverses.
-We observed a similar trend for \ac{frad}~\cite{Heinrich_2025_frad, Heinrich_2025_PhD}: for neon concentrations above \ac{fNe}~$\sim 1.25\%$, higher values of \ac{vperp} seem to increase \ac{frad} in contrast to the neon doped cases.
+is not linearly proportional to $\text{v}_\textrm{pellet}$ unlike $\text{v}_\textrm{fragment}$.
+Hence, with increasing $\text{v}_\textrm{pellet}$, the ratio of $\text{v}_\textrm{fragment}/\overline{d}_{\textrm{frag}}$ increases exponentially.
+In addition, larger values of $\text{v}_\perp$ are expected to also decrease the solid-to-gas fraction generated during the shattering process.
+This reduces the effective solid mass injected as the form of pellets and the gas may also affect the penetration characteristics of the material.
+These two effects may explain the potential roll-over effects, observed for the 100\%~$\textrm{D}_2$ injections reported before~\cite{Jachmich_2023_EPS, Jachmich_2024_EPS}.
+This is further supported by the observation of shorter pre-TQ durations for injections with the $12.5^{\circ}$, rectangular shatter head, producing larger~\& faster fragments at higher $\text{v}_\textrm{fragment}$~\cite{Jachmich_2023_EPS, Jachmich_2024_EPS}.
+Additionally to this, we observed an apparent reversal of trends for the pre-TQ durations shown in~\fig{dt_vperp}: Below around 1.25\% neon, lower values of $\text{v}_\perp$ result in shorter pre-TQ durations, and above this value of $\text{f}_\textrm{neon}$ this trend reverses.
+We observed a similar trend for $\text{f}_\text{rad}$~\cite{Heinrich_2025_frad, Heinrich_2025_PhD}: for neon concentrations above $\text{f}_\textrm{neon}$~$\sim 1.25\%$, higher values of $\text{v}_\perp$ seem to increase $\text{f}_\text{rad}$ in contrast to the neon doped cases.
 This would then match the observation of earlier thermal quenches, hence reduced pre-TQ durations.